-Jocks beat bookworms on brain testJanuary 31st, 2013 in Psychology & Psychiatry /
+Jocks beat bookworms on brain testJanuary 31, 2013 in Medicine & Health / Psychology & Psychiatry

 English Premier League soccer players, NHL hockey players, France's Top 14 club rugby players, and even elite amateur athletes have better developed cognitive functions than the average university student, according to a perception study undertaken by Professor Jocelyn Faubert of the University of Montreal's School of Optometry.

 The study demonstrates a possible outcome of the increased cortical thickness that has been found in areas of trained athletes' brains.
 It also offers researchers new avenues for exploring the treatment of people who have issues with attention, such as the elderly.

 "Study participants were asked to describe a series of simulated objects moving through three dimensions.
 Although the context had nothing to do with any specific sport, we found that professional athletes were able to process the visual scenes much better than amateur athletes who were in turn better than the students," Faubert explained.
 The cognitive requirements for correctly interpreting the abstract moving scenes parallel situations such as driving, crossing the street or, case in point, performing sport.
 "It would appear that athletes are able to hyper-focus their attention to enhance learning, which is key to their abilities."